CarlottaLanger/Integrated-Information-Measures/readme.md

 ![Alt text](form1.png "Title")

-For more details see ...
-Section ... .
 After caclulating the distributions, main.cpp allows the computation of the measures  Φ_G,  Φ_SI,  Φ_I and the new measure  Φ_CII.

 ## Requirements